-7.3.4 Application Module Design Considerations
+8.3.4 Application Module Design Considerations

 Designing an application's module granularity is an important consideration that can significantly impact performance and scalability.
-It is important to not that each root application module generally holds its own database connection.
+It is important to note that each root application module generally holds its own database connection.
 If a user session consumes multiple root application modules, then that user session can potentially hold multiple database connections simultaneously.
-This can occur even if the connections are not actively being used due to the general affinity maintained between an application module and a user session.
+This can occur even if the connections are not actively being used, due to the general affinity maintained between an application module and a user session.
 To reduce the possibility that a user can hold multiple connections at once, consider the following options:

-- Design larger application modules to encompass all of the functionality that a user needs. - Nest smaller application modules under a single root application module so that the same database connection can be shared among the nested application modules.
+- Design larger application modules to encompass all of the functionality that a user needs. - Nest smaller application modules under a single root application module so that the same database connection can be shared among the nested application modules. - Use lazy loading for application modules.
+In the Application Module tuning section, customize runtime instantiation behavior to use lazy loading.
+Lazy loading can also be set JVM-wide by adding the following JVM argument: